For Immediate Release:

 WarnerMedia Networks will simulcast Sesame Street: Elmo’s Playdate special across HBO, HBO Latino, TBS, TNT, truTV, Cartoon Network and Boomerang on April 14 at 7:00 pm.
 WarnerMedia also announced a media match program for CNN’s digital marketing partners to share messages of social good amidst COVID-19.
 CNN Digital will match 100% of any new investment with inventory for the same dollar amount.
 WarnerMedia will also give donated media to the Ad Council to run PSAs for a charity of the partner’s choice to combat the coronavirus.

-WICT has made its online distance learning library available to members and non-members for 30 days, giving free access to high-quality leadership development programs 24/7.
+WICT has made its online distance learning library available to members and non-members for a limited time, giving free access to high-quality leadership development programs 24/7.
 The organization’s spring programs have either been cancelled, postponed or shifted to virtual events – visit the website for the latest details.

 WWE Network has unlocked its library for a limited time, giving viewers access to thousands of hours of on-demand content.